Rajeshwari21/cs673-f20-lab00/README.md

 Below, you will find two (textbook) references (DS and MCS), which are freely available online.

-You do NOT have to read the entire references, but you will find them useful for preparing for CS673.
+You do NOT have to read the entire references, but you will find them useful in preparation for taking CS673.

 - Mathematical Proofs
   - Direct Proof